-by coercers or vote buyers.
-Secondly, zero-knowledge proofs are designed for a setting where the party with secret information wants to keep it secret (that's why they're using zero-knowledge proofs) - they generally do not prevent that party from revealing information voluntarily.
+First, a digital-only solution does nothing to prevent physical monitoring by coercers or vote buyers.
+Second, zero-knowledge proofs are designed for a setting where the party with secret information wants to keep it secret (that is why they are using zeroknowledge proofs)-they generally do not prevent that party from revealing information voluntarily.